At Least 48 Dead After Monster Japan Quake - UrduPoint

 Almost 33,000 households were without power in the region, which saw temperatures touch freezing overnight, the local energy provider said.
 Many cities were without running water.

 The US Geological Survey said the quake had a magnitude of 7.5.
-Japan's meteorological agency measured it at 7.6, and said it was one of more than 150 to shake the region through Tuesday morning.
+Japan's meteorological agency measured it at 7.6, and said it was one of more than 210 to shake the region through Tuesday evening.

 Several strong jolts were felt early Tuesday, including one measuring 5.6 that prompted national broadcaster NHK to switch to a special programme.